tommi1hirvonen/Biflow/README.md

 ## 1.4.
 Architecture options

-There are three recommended ways to configure Biflow from an architecture point of view: on-premise, Azure (monolithic) and Azure (distributed).
+There are three recommended ways to configure Biflow from an architecture point of view: on-premise, Azure (monolithic) and Azure (modular).
 More details about the different architecture options and related setup are given also in the installation section.

 ### On-premise

-The on-premise option takes advantage of OS level features such as Windows Services (used for the scheduler/executor services).
-If an on-premise installation is possible, this is the option that allows for most control of the setup.
+The on-premise option takes advantage of OS level features such as Windows Services to host certain components of the app (the scheduler/executor services).
+Internet Information Services (IIS) can also be used to host e.g. the user interface app.
+This makes it easier to configure SSL certificates for accessing the user interface via HTTPS.

 ### Azure (monolithic)

 The Azure (monolithic) architecture has all the necessary components and services hosted inside one monolithic application.
 The application is running in an Azure App Service (Linux) as a Web App.
 This allows for efficient cost minimization through the use of lower tier App Service Plans (B2 and B3).

-### Azure (distributed)
+### Azure (modular)

-The Azure (distributed) approach closely resembles the on-premise architecture.
+The Azure (modular) approach closely resembles the on-premise architecture.
 From the two Azure architectures, this offers significantly more control over updates to different components of the application.
 All services deployed to Azure can still share the same Linux App Service for cost optimization.
 Note, that a lightweight Linux virtual machine might also be required for deployment and configuration tasks depending on your Azure networking setup.

 # 3. Documentation